 Webhooks are great for getting creative.
 Have Zapier catch them and turn them into Slack channel notifications, have Twilio turn them into a text message or send custom emails.

-Actions are are commands you issue to the booking, in order for it to transition between the steps in the graph, such as confirming, declining or cancelling a booking.
+Actions are are commands you issue to the booking, in order for it to transition between the steps in the workflow, such as confirming, declining or cancelling a booking.

 Every time you want to move a booking further down the graph, you issue the next action command, using the [PUT] /bookings/:id/:action endpoint.